Mechanical Engineering

 MECH ENG 3653Manufacturing3

 b.
-One course from the following Manufacturing/Automation courses:3
+Three of the following courses:3

 MECH ENG 5653Computer Numerical Control of Manufacturing Processes3